Noise-Induced Thermalization in Quantum Systems: Results

 While our quantum circuit from Fig. \ref{fig:quantum_circuit} models at most two-qubit noise, NISQ devices may also incur cross-talk errors among multiple qubits, often located at distant locations in real space.
 It is thus imperative to understand the thermalization dynamics as a function of the number of sites the noise acts on.
-In Fig. \ref{fig:multiple_sites}, we see that increasing the number of noisy sites leaves the dynamics invariant, suggesting that the effects of noise delocalize throughout the lattice faster than the increasing size of the initial noisy sites propagating an appreciable influence.
-As a result, Gibbs states can be prepared efficiently by allowing noise to act on an arbitrary number of qubits. \\
+In Fig. \ref{fig:multiple_sites}, we see that increasing the number of noisy sites scales the advantage roughly linearly.
+This suggests that a larger number of noisy qubits impacts a larger perturbation to the many-body system and provides a more accelerated thermalization.
+As a result, Gibbs states can be prepared efficiently by allowing noise to act on a larger number of qubits. \\

-Finally, we study the scaling of our protocol with respect to the system size $L$.
-In fig. \ref{fig:sys_scaling}, we see that the rate of decay nearly triples as we scale the system to 30 sites $(\text{dim}=4060)$.
-Similarly, as we scale the quantum circuit $12$ physical qubits ($\text{dim}=4096$), we see from the inset that the dynamics do not offer a significant difference.
-This is likely because the multiple noisy gate applications saturate the acceleration leaving no room for additional advantage in an otherwise non-thermalizing system (dotted lines).
+Finally, we study the scaling of our protocol with respect to the Hilbert space dimension, $d$ of the system.
+In Fig. \ref{fig:sys_scaling}, we see { a general increasing trend in the rate of decay as we scale the system to $d \approx 4060$.
+While this analysis is performed with sufficient shots until the noiseless and noisy evolutions converged, we see that numerical implementations are limiting in obtaining the function form of this scaling.
+This warrants drawing further principles from the ETH to ascertain its functional form, and we defer this analysis to our future work.}